mahmoud/lithoxyl/docs/overview.rst

 And here we see the SensibleFormatter at work.
 It may not look like much, but there is a powerful feature at work.

-The most ambitious aim of the Sensible approach is to create human-readable structured logs.
+The ambitious aim underlying the Sensible approach is to create human-readable structured logs.
 These are logs that are guaranteed to be uniformly formatted and escaped, allowing them to be loaded for further processing steps, such as collation with other logs, ETL into database/OLAP, and calculation of system-wide statistics.
-Extending the flow of logged information opens up many new roads in debugging, optimization, and system robustification.
+Extending the flow of logged information opens up many new roads in debugging, optimization, and system robustification, easily justifying a bit of extra up-front setup.

 Here we only used two fields, *import_time_s* and *end_message*.
 The list of Sensible built-in fields is quite expansive and worth a look